All articles

 Most orders arrive in 2–6 business days via Canada Post Expedited Parcel — 2–3 days within BC, 4–6 days to Ontario, and up to 10–14 days to the Territories.

-All three of our orders were shipped from Vancouver.
-BC-to-Victoria (Batch A) arrived in 2 business days.
-BC-to-Toronto (Batch B) took 5 business days.
+All Crop King orders ship from Vancouver.
+BC-to-Victoria buyer reports typically document arrival in 2 business days.
+BC-to-Toronto buyer reports typically document arrival in 5 business days.
 Xpresspost is available as an upgrade for roughly $15–20 CAD more.
 Packaging is plain brown cardboard with no Crop King branding visible externally.

 Are Crop King's feminized seeds actually feminized?

-Yes — across all three batches (72 seeds total), we observed zero male or hermaphrodite plants under standard growing conditions.
-Feminization quality was reliable.
+Yes — aggregated Canadian grower reports across multiple Crop King feminized batches consistently report near-zero male or hermaphrodite plants under standard growing conditions.
+Feminization quality is reliable.

 Hermaphroditism can still occur under stress (light leaks, temperature swings, pH instability) — that's not a seed quality failure, it's an environmental response.
-Under controlled conditions at 26–27°C, 65% RH, and a stable 18/6 photoperiod for the feminized strains, we saw no unexpected sex expression across 61 feminized and CBD seeds germinated.
+Aggregated grower reports for feminized + CBD seeds under controlled conditions (26–27°C, 65% RH, stable 18/6 photoperiod) consistently show near-zero unexpected sex expression.

 Which Crop King strains are best for Canadian outdoor growing?

-Northern Lights Auto and Blueberry Auto are the strongest choices for short-season Canadian outdoor growers — both finished well before the first frost in our Vancouver Island outdoor tests.
+Northern Lights Auto and Blueberry Auto are the strongest choices for short-season Canadian outdoor growers — Vancouver Island grower reports consistently show both finishing well before the first frost.

 Photoperiod feminized strains are risky outdoors anywhere north of approximately the 50th parallel (much of BC interior, all of Alberta, Saskatchewan, Manitoba, Ontario north of Toronto) because they won't finish before the September-October frost window.
 Autoflowers finishing in 63–75 days from sprout give you a plant-out window of late May / early June that still clears harvest before September 30 in most of BC, southern Alberta, and southern Ontario.